jgreatho/jgraph_lab1_cs494/README.md

     - but how? refer to step 3

   3. In a browser window look at the file "pegsol.pdf"
+    - to do this visit the following address *http://web.eecs.utk.edu/~[your-netid]/pegsol.pdf*

   4. Refresh the page every time you make a move

-  5. The command "make clean" will remove "pegsol.pdf" from webhome
+  5. The command "make clean" will remove "pegsol.pdf" from your webhome folder